-The inspirational and ritual sculptures and functional pottery are both important to me and both fun to create.
-I enjoy the rhythms of working with clay and sculptures.
-The process of throwing, assembling, glazing, loading and unloading the kiln.
-The process of finding objects and assembling them.
-The studio has large windows and it over looks my garden and woods.
-It is a peaceful setting where I see the change of seasons and watch the birds.
+Inspiration, ritual, and function are all integral parts of pottery making.
+I enjoy these rhythms of working with clay.
+The processes of throwing, assembling, glazing., loading and unloading the kiln all affect the final objects.
+My studio has large windows and it over looks my garden and woods.
+It is a peaceful setting where I see the change of seasons and watch the wildlife.
 My home studio is my sanctuary.

 Robin Ann’s Biography